Get insider access

 See our review

-6. Best High-Yield Black-And-White Laser Printer
+5. Best High-Yield Black-And-White Laser Printer

-If you have a large print load, the HP LaserJet Tank MFP 2604sdw is the one to get.
+If you have a large print load, the HP LaserJet Tank MFP 2604sdw is the printer to get.
 It's a monochrome laser all-in-one with a refillable toner tank, similar to supertank inkjet models.
 A full tank gets you about 4,500 prints, and you can refill the tank as you go, even during print jobs.
 Plus, the toner is cheap.
-Print quality is outstanding; documents look sharp with little to no artifacts.
+The print quality is outstanding; documents look sharp with little to no artifacts.
 As for printing speed, it prints up to 22 pages per minute but only over a wired USB connection, which is inconvenient if you share the printer with other people or don't have room to keep it close to your computer.
 Its printing speed drops to nine pages per minute over Wi-Fi.

 There's a scanner with an automatic feeder, but it doesn't support duplex scanning, so you'll have to scan double-sided documents manually.
 The main downside with this printer, which could be a dealbreaker for some, is that although the drum lasts a long time—with an estimated lifespan of 50,000 prints—it isn't user-replaceable.
-It's hard to access, as it requires disassembling the printer, and the drum isn't available for purchase to the general public.
+It's also hard to access, as it requires disassembling the printer, and the drum isn't available for purchase to the general public.
 As such, you can only replace it through an authorized service provider.
 Due to this hassle, you need to be careful not to damage the drum while it still has a lot of life left, as it can get very expensive to maintain.

 See our review